ZebraDevs/fetch_pbd/README.md

 This PbD is designed for Ubuntu 14.04 and ROS Indigo.

 ## Installing from Source
-Clone this repository and build on both your desktop machine and on the robot:
+Clone this repository and build on the robot:
 ```bash
 cd ~/catkin_ws/src
 git clone https://github.com/fetchrobotics/fetch_pbd.git